 Prior to consulting, Jane was a communications executive at McDonald’s Corporation responsible for the Crisis and Media Relations Department.
 She was the key spokesperson on high profile global crises including the "hot coffee” incident.
 Jane is a graduate of the Park Tudor School (IN) and a cum laude graduate of Boston University.

 Jim Hulbert, J.D. is partner at The Jane Group and a labor and employment lawyer by training.
-While Jim handles the firm’s ongoing caseload, he is the lead consultant on legal, governance and board matters.
+Jim manages the firm’s ongoing caseload, he is the lead consultant on governance and board matters and complex legal matters in the U.S. and throughout the world.
 In his role with boards, Jim works closely with board chairs and their executive committees, both remotely and on-site.
 He advises boards on complex issues involving leadership challenges and best practices in governance.
-He assists boards in developing and implementing crisis plans and working with the board when the head is the crisis due to the sudden and unexpected departure of the head.
 Jim also oversees the firm’s international business.
 He has presented at numerous international education conferences for independent schools, including NESA, EARCOS and at The International Task Force on Child Protection in Dubai.
-Internationally, the firm also works with CIS, ISS, AAIE, ECIS and others.
+Internationally, the firm also works with CIS, ISS, AAIE, ECIS, NESA and others.
 Jim assists international school leaders and boards in implementing crisis plans, including communications and protocols, child protection plans, risk management, employment and HR policies.
 He trains school leadership in crisis management including sexual misconduct issues, and other highly sensitive matters.
-Jim travels to international schools to help manage existing crises, as well as providing on-site training of faculty and staff.

 Jim graduated from Culver Academies (IN).
 He was a Morehead-Cain Scholar at the University of North Carolina, Chapel Hill, and graduated magna cum laude, Phi Beta Kappa, with a degree in American Studies.
 In 1982, he earned his law degree at Boston College, cum laude.
 In addition, Jim has participated in the Northwestern University, Kellogg School For Nonprofit Management Executive Certificate Program, including Critical Issues of Board Governance and Nonprofit Finance, and Effective School Leadership.
 Jim has also received a certificate in Crisis Communications from the Northwestern University, MSC Executive Education School of Communications.